There are many people who have never been on a camping trip because they are afraid that it takes too much effort.

 Most “camping food” is a big waste of money.
 If you read the ingredients, it’s highly processed, contains beau-coup amounts of sodium, sugar, and preservatives, and it’s expensive.
 Bring food that you would normally eat at home.
 Forget unhealthy foods like hot dogs, chips, and junk food unless this is how you roll at home.
 If you want some convenience foods, pack some canned chicken or salmon that you can buy at Costco or Trader Joe’s.
 My wife and I make several pounds of healthy home-made organic granola to eat for breakfast.
 We usually top granola with fresh fruit and yogurt.
 This is your first camping trip and not a trip to the bushland of Alaska.
 Whatever food that you forget to bring, I promise that a grocery store or super Walmart is going to be extremely close.

 We cook all of our meal on a white gas Coleman dual burner stove.
-I use to use single burner stove, but found it hard to use because a large pot would not fit on the stove.
 First time campers may want to consider using a propane stove as they are much easier to operate.
-Bring a high quality frying pan and a large kettle to boil water in and you will be set.
+Bring a high quality frying pan and a large kettle to boil water.

-Do you think that I am kidding?
-You need to have your first night planned out.
-Don’t try to wing it on your night.
+Planning your first night on the road sets up a good trip.
+Don’t try to wing it on your first night.
 I usually plan every day where we are going to stay.
-If you will be camping in a busy area, make reservations.
-When in doubt, go to Recreation.gov to ensure that your campsite is reserved for the first night.
-Recreation.gov will let you reserve campsites at tens of thousands of campgrounds across the US.
+If you will be camping in a busy area, make reservations through Recreation.gov to ensure a camping site the first night.
+Recreation.gov allows you to reserve campsites at tens of thousands of campgrounds across the US.

 Bring lots of maps because you will loose them.
 6 years ago, we left our maps at house that we stopped to buy some last minute equipment.
 I had to find a local AAA to replace them.
 Maps have flown out our windows, we lost them, ripped them, spilled water on them, etc.

-Camp In The Following Type Of Campground And You Will Be Happy
+Camp In This Type Of Campground And You Will Be Happy

 You need a campground that has water and toilets.
 You can always improvise when it comes to bathing.
 We often fill a basin with hot water and bath manually.
 My wonderful wife requires the use of a toilet.
 If you can find a campsite with hot showers, running water, and flushing toilets, you have arrived at camping Nirvana!
 Oregon State parks have some of the best facilities for camping that I have ever come across.
 Hot showers, laundry, and flushing toilets are usually available.
 Some Oregon State parks have Wifi!